-Qualifying conditions include eight severe diseases associated with toxic chemical exposure to Camp Lejeune water within the contaminated water supply:
+Qualifying conditions include certain severe diseases associated with toxic chemical exposure to Camp Lejeune water within the contaminated water supply including:

 - Adult leukemia occurs when an adult patient's body may begin to make abnormal blood cells.
 Adult leukemia can cause fever, exhaustion, and easy bruising or bleeding.
 Symptoms of adult leukemia can worsen quickly if the patient does not receive prompt treatment.

 - Aplastic anemia and other myelodysplastic syndromes occur because the bone marrow cannot produce new cells fast enough to maintain normal body functions.
 Aplastic anemia may cause fatigue and difficulty fighting off infection in many patients.